zysyyz/mislavjavor.github.io/_posts/2016-03-08-WKWebView-advanced-tutorial.md

 title: WKWebView advanced tutorial (catch JS events, access properties etc...)
 (Swift)
 ---

----
-layout: post
-title: Key features of Swift 2.1
----

 # WKWebView advanced tutorial (catch JS events, access properties etc..)
 (Swift)

 ## Introduction
 I have never been a fan of cross-platform, HTML based iOS and Android frameworks (PhoneGap, Cordova).
 They always seem to lag behind in features and responsiveness, and that's a compromise I'm rarely willing to take.

 However, sometimes you can't avoid embedding HTML and JavaScript into your project.
 In those situations, iOS uses the `WKWebView` component for loading and displaying web pages embedded within the application. `WKWebView` is based on Safari browser and uses `webkit` so it's speed and responsiveness are on par with the latest and greatest of the mobile browser world.